“Spirit of Invention: Nineteenth-Century U.S. Patent Models from the Hagley Museum and Library”

 Exhibition Summary: The Hagley Museum and Library of Wilmington, Delaware, in partnership with Tsinghua University in Beijing and the China Association for Science and Technology (CAST), will mount a path-breaking exhibition in China in 2018.

 “Spirit of Invention” will be comprised of sixty U.S. patent models dating from 1836 to 1890.
 The models will represent a broad spectrum of industries, consumer interests, and inventors.
-These featured displays of American patent models will be accompanied by exhibitions of a select number of inventions created by Chinese innovators, past and present.
+These featured displays of American patent models will be accompanied by interactive displays utilizing cutting edge technologies created by Chinese innovators.
 Together, these artifacts will generate a rich visual discourse focused on the history of innovation and the role of intellectual property systems in catalyzing creativity and economic growth in the United States and China.
 Hagley, Tsinghua and CAST will complement this presentation of patent models with opening receptions, academic symposia, and promotional campaigns connected to each exhibition venue.

 “Spirit of Invention” Honorary Committee and Opportunities for Support